matteeyao/apprenticeship/cloud/mod/SAA-CO2/resilient-architecture/well-architected-framework/cost-optimization/README.md

 There are five design principles for cost optimization in the cloud:

+* Practice cloud financial mgmt

+  * Use AWS-managed services to reduce your overall cost of ownership b/c AWS can offer us a lower cost due to economies of scale

 * Adopt a consumption model

   * Pay for what you consume